MidnightTale/winnodeco/README.md

 ⚠️ **USE AT YOUR OWN RISK** ⚠️

 This is an experimental program that removes window decorations (title bars) from Windows applications.
-I am not a professional programmer, and this software is provided as-is without any guarantees.
+I am not a skill dev, and this software is provided as-is without any guarantees.

 ## Configuration